Places Visited: Cochin, Thattekad, Munnar, Periyar National Park, Alleppey, Varkala

 After lunch the group will be driven to the southern edge of Ernakulam and transferred to a punted boat for the 20-minute crossing to Kumbalangi, a pretty backwater village.
 You’ll be shown around a crab farm, a workshop where coconut husk is processed into coir, a spice plantation and palm-leaf weaving factory, and see a large Chinese fishing net in action.

 Today the tour heads a couple of hours inland to Thattekad, a famous bird sanctuary on the Periyar River.
-Having checked in to your waterfront camp, there will be time for a guided birding walk or kayaking trip on the river.
-Drive to Thattekad visiting the Elephant stables at Kodanad en route.
 Check-in to the Hornbill Camp for an overnight stay.
 The afternoon is at leisure with opportunities to go on a birding walk or take a kayak trip across the river.

 At the foot of the Western Ghat mountain range, sandwiched between two tributaries of Kerala’s mightiest river, Thattekad encompasses a tract of former rubber plantation where an astonishing 275 species of bird have been recorded.
 In a typical day here, you can expect to notch up between 80 and 100, but even if you’re not an avid ornithologist, the deep flowing river, tropical forest and abundance of wildlife provide an uplifting stopover between the coast and high ranges.
 One of our favourite luxury hideaways in this area, Hornbill Camp, will be your night halt.
 Accommodation is provided in spacious, handsomely furnished tents with their own bathrooms, balconies and air-conditioning units.
 The camp’s staff are experts on the local flora, fauna and birdlife, leading walking tours, canoe trips and cycle rides around the reserve if desired.